DanielSkala/RUG-NLP-QA/README.md

 ```
 python ./pdf_indexer.py
 ```
+This will ask for the path of pdf you want to answer for and the id, use this id to query in the api.

 ## 6. After running the script, verify that the embeddings and text entries have been stored
 You should see a ton of text
 ```